-About our chief curator
+About our Chief Curator

-Holly Bynoe is a curator, visual artist, cultural activist and writer from St. Vincent and the Grenadines.
+Holly Bynoe is a curator, visual artist, cultural instigator and writer from St. Vincent and the Grenadines.
 She is currently living and working in Nassau, The Bahamas.
 Bynoe is the co-founder and director of ARC Magazine, the premiere visual art and culture publication focusing on contemporary work created throughout the Caribbean and its diaspora.
 She is a graduate of Bard College | International Center of Photography where she earned an M.F.A. in advanced photographic studies.